jguegant/tech.blog/content/C++/sfinae-introduction.md

     std::cout << hasSerialize<B>::value << std::endl;
     std::cout << hasSerialize<C>::value << std::endl;

 The **reallyHas** struct is kinda tricky but necessary to ensure that serialize is a method and not a simple member of the type.
-You can way more tests on a type using variants of this solution (test a member, a sub-type...) and I suggest you to google a bit more about **SFINAE**.
+You can do a lot of test on a type using variants of this solution (test a member, a sub-type...) and I suggest you to google a bit more about **SFINAE**.
 Note: if you truly want a pure compile-time constant and avoid some errors on old compilers, you can replace the last value evaluation by: "**enum { value = sizeof(test<T>(0)) == sizeof(yes) };**".

 You might also wonder why it doesn't work with **inheritence**. **Inheritence** in C++ and **dynamic polymorphism** is a concept available at runtime, or in other words, a data that the compiler won't have and can't guess!
 However, compile time type inspection is much more efficient (0 impact at runtime) and almost as powerful as if it were at runtime.